-One symptom of SMA is drooling, which is caused by jaw spasms, excessive saliva production, and difficulty in swallowing.
+Spinal muscular atrophy (SMA) is an inherited neurodegenerative disorder characterized by progressive muscle weakness and atrophy (shrinkage).
+One symptom of SMA is drooling, which is caused by jaw spasms, excessive saliva production, and difficulty swallowing.

 Certain medications may help decrease drooling in SMA patients.
-These include Botox (onabotulinumtoxinA), amitriptyline (formerly marketed under the brand name Elavil in the U.S. where generic versions are still available), Robinul (glycopyrrolate), and AtroPen (atropine).
+These include amitriptyline (formerly marketed under the brand name Elavil in the U.S., where generic versions also are available), AtroPen (atropine), benztropine, Botox (onabotulinumtoxinA), Cuvposa (oral glycopyrrolate), Robinul (glycopyrrolate), and scopolamine (hyoscine).
 They all function by inhibiting the cholinergic system.

 What is the cholinergic system?